-BSME staff and volunteers are required to be professional in their use of BSME ICT equipment and systems.
+BSME staff and volunteers are required to be professional in their use of BSME IT equipment and systems.
 Any images that are taken and/or published of children must only be done so with the permission of the child's guardians and should only be taken and stored using BSME equipment.
 Any direct communications with children must be done through the BSME official systems, preferably through staff in member schools.
-Any inappropriate language (e.g. racist, bullying, etc.) shared online by either a child or an adult, related to a BSME event and within the BSME membership or by a member of BSME staff, should be reported directly to the CEO.
+Any inappropriate language (e.g. racist, bullying, etc.) shared online by either a child or an adult, related to a BSME event and within the BSME membership or by a member of BSME staff, should be reported directly to the CEO in their role as DSL.